AUSTRALIAN OPEN 2023: Tennis without Serena starts in earnest - ExBulletin

 AUSTRALIAN OPEN 2023: Tennis without Serena starts in earnest

-Tennis will move from Serena Williams.
+Tennis continues from Serena Williams.
 It has to.
-Maybe not easy, mind you, given what a transcendent figure she was, on the field and off it.
+Perhaps not easy, mind you, given the transcendent figure she was, both on and off the court.
 But that’s what sport does, even when superstars leave.
 Of course they all go away and sports always go on.

 The matches will be played, new stars will rise, fans will keep watching.
 And Williams will of course be missed.
 By spectators.
 By tour, tournament and television executives. by other athletes.

-And as the 2023 Australian Open kicks off Monday (Sunday night EST), the first Grand Slam tournament to be held since she retired from the US Open in September, shortly before her 41st birthday, the owner of 23 major singles championships said she preferred the term evolve to retire from tennis to get a real taste of what a post-Serena world looks like on a big stage .
+And as the 2023 Australian Open kicks off Monday (Sunday evening EST), the first Grand Slam tournament to be held since she retired from the US Open in September, shortly before her 41st birthday, the owner of 23 major singles championships said she is the preferred the term evolving into retired tennis will give a real taste of what a post-Serena world looks like on a big stage.

 That’s the case, even if her impact won’t fade, as US Open tournament director Stacey Allaster put it: She leaves an indelible legacy of grace and perseverance that will inspire athletes, both men and women, for generations to come.